-The following software is required in order to successfully run the Secure Web Browser:
+The following software is required in order to successfully run the Secure Web Browser.

-- OpenVMS Integrity servers Version 8.2-1 or higher - DECwindows MOTIF Version 1.5 ECO3 or higher - HP TCP/IP Services Version 5.5 or higher for OpenVMS - Optional: Java Development Kit (JDK) for the OpenVMS Operating System, for the Java Platform v 5.0-3 or higher
+- OpenVMS Alpha Version 7.3-2 or higher - DECwindows MOTIF Version 1.5 ECO3 or higher - HP TCP/IP Services Version 5.4 or higher for OpenVMS - Optional: Java[TM] Platform, Standard Edition, Development Kit (JDK) v 5.0-5 or higher (needed to use the Java plug-in with the Secure Web Browser).